What is Dwell Time in SEO?

 4. Dwell Time Variability

-Dwell time variability refers to the differences in dwell time from user to user or from page to page.
-Certain pages or topics might engage users more than others, leading to a higher dwell time.
-The challenge lies in identifying these high-performing pages and understanding why they perform better to replicate their success across the site.
+Dwell time varies from user to user and from page to page.
+Certain pages or topics engage users more than others, leading to higher dwell time.
+The skill is identifying your high-performing pages, learning why they work, and applying that across the site.

 RELATED: Different types of SEO work